 If you’re interested in learning more about my online classes, you can check out Courses in Your PJs!

+How many times have you read a children’s picture book and thought, “This is so short and simple!
+How hard could it be to write one?”
+Join me as we explore the art and craft of writing a good picture book.
 Learn how to critically evaluate existing picture books and understand why they work.
 Explore character development, story structure, language and rhythm.
-Then, under Vega’s guidance, generate ideas for your own story and begin writing and revising as you give and receive light feedback in a supportive classroom setting.
-Vega leads entertaining discussions about some of her favorite children’s books and authors, and provides handouts and worksheets to guide you in your own process.
-Prior to class students will receive a short article to read and an easy assignment.
-Click here for more information or to register.
+Then, under Vega’s guidance, generate ideas for your own story, begin writing and revising as you give and receive light feedback in a supportive classroom setting.
+For more information and to register, click here.

 Intro to the Children’s Picture Book (1/2 day)